+5 Copy the fstab file to fstab.orig:

+'''

+cp /etc/fstab /etc/fstab.orig

+'''

-- 5 Copy the fstab file to fstab.orig: - # cp /etc/fstab /etc/fstab.orig - Run the vxlicrep, vxdisk list, and vxprint -ht commands and record the output.
-Use this information to reconfigure your system after the upgrade. - If you are installing the high availability version of the Veritas Storage Foundation 6.0.1 software, follow the guidelines given in the Veritas Cluster Server Installation Guide and Veritas Cluster Server Release Notes for information on preserving your VCS configuration across the installation procedure.
+- 6 Run the vxlicrep, vxdisk list, and vxprint -ht commands and record the output.
+Use this information to reconfigure your system after the upgrade. - 7 If you are installing the high availability version of the Veritas Storage Foundation 6.0.4 software, follow the guidelines given in the Veritas Cluster Server Installation Guide and Veritas Cluster Server Release Notes for information on preserving your VCS configuration across the installation procedure. - 8 Back up the external quotas and quotas.grp files.